 About Our Services

-Our services primarily consist of providing expert patent illustration skills for attorneys, agents, or support staff that require drawings for utility and design patent applications and trademarks for submission to the United States Patent and Trademark Office [USPTO] or other international patent offices.
+Our services primarily consist of providing expert patent illustration skills for attorneys, agents, support staff or independent inventors that require drawings for utility and design patent applications and trademarks for submission to the United States Patent and Trademark Office [USPTO] or other international patent offices.

 We can assist at any point in the patent application process but typically